Privacy Policy

 We collect the following information from you when you access the Website, including information:

-• By which you may be personally identified, such as name, e-mail address, and in some cases, your date of birth, personal address, phone number, and certain financial information required to receive mechanical royalties (“personal data”);
+• By which you or your household may be personally identified, either alone or in combination with other information, such as first and last name, e-mail address, and in some cases, your date of birth, personal address, phone number, and certain financial information required to receive mechanical royalties (“personal data”);

-• That is about you but individually does not identify you (e.g., geolocation information); and/or
+• That is about you but individually does not identify you (e.g., geolocation information) but may still constitute personal data pursuant to Data Privacy Laws (defined below); and/or

 • About your internet connection, the equipment you use to access our Website, and usage details.